micheledexter/Demos/6Week/notes.md

 - [How do L1 caches work?
 L2?](#how-do-l1-caches-work-l2)

 #### What are the states of an object in Hibernate?
+- Transient - The data is not associated with a hibernate session
+- Persistent - The data is associated with a hibernate session
+- Detached - The object is not connected to the database anymore, and anything that was not persistent is garbage collected

 #### What is a cache?
 Does Hibernate have caches?
+- A cache is a store of data for frequent use
+- Hibernate has 2 caches: L1 and L2 caches

 #### How do L1 caches work?
 L2?
+- L1 caches are used by individual sessions for keeping track of data
+- The L2 cache (singular) is for all of the most frequent data used by all of the L1 caches

 ### Queries
 - [How can I make a query in Hibernate?](#how-can-i-make-a-query-in-hibernate)